Generic selectors

 Do you want to know more about electromagnetic induction and Faraday's Law?

-The online electromagnetic induction simulations on this page will allow you to learn more about this important phenomenon and how Faraday’s Law that governs its behavior works.
+The online electromagnetic induction simulations on this page will allow you to learn more about this important phenomenon of electromagnetism.
+We will discover how induced electric current is generated, what Faraday’s law and Lenz’s law tell us and we will also see some of the most important applications

-Electromagnetic induction is the process by which an electric current is produced in a conductor when it is exposed to a magnetic field that changes with time.
-This current is produced due to the interaction between the magnetic field and the electrons in the conductor.
+Electromagnetic induction is the process by which an electric current, called induced current, is produced in a conductor when it is exposed to a magnetic field that changes with time.
+This induced current is produced due to the interaction between the magnetic field and the electrons in the conductor.

 Electromagnetic induction is used in a wide range of applications, including electric generators, transformers and electric motors.
 Electric generators use electromagnetic induction to convert mechanical energy into electrical energy.
 Electric motors, on the other hand, use the electric current generated by electromagnetic induction to produce motion.